Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 ### LANGUAGES
 * The project uses English as its standard language and an Lang=”en” attribute has also been implemented.

+# CREDITS

+* I would like to thank multiple people, for helping me along the way with my Second Milestone Project.
+The first individual that I would like to thank is Erik Wibom.
+Erik has helped me along the way and if I ever have any issues with the code that I've written, Erik is always there to help and give me feedback.
+So, a big THANK YOU Erik!
+* The second individual that I would like to thank is my Mentor Gurjot.
+Thank you for helping me along the way and giving me feedback on my projects.
+I'm super grateful!
+THANK YOU Gurjot!
+* I would also like to thank the Tutor Support Team at Code Institute.
+They are always there to help me and are always really quick.
+Much appreciated guys!

 # ACKNOWLEDGEMENTS

 1. While I'm working on this project, I receive a lot of tutoring from my close friend and now even colleague, Erik Wibom.
 Erik is a talented Software Engineer.
 When I'm stuck at some point in my projects, he tutors me and gives me a better understanding.